aryanjassal/chroma/README.md

 > [!NOTE]
 > For an exhaustive changelog, refer to the [Changelog](https://github.com/aryanjassal/chroma/blob/main/CHANGELOG.md)

+- Update `imagemagick` backend
+  - Instead of relying on color autogeneration for a good color, use hsl maps to clamp the color to good values.
+This should fix issues of some colors being insanely bright in some images, or some colors being too dark in some images.
 - Add default themes, as colors are now static
 - Provide preset themes for quicker start with system theming (in progress)
   - Make user defined themes directory